radareorg/radare.org/con/2025/index.md

 (cryptax) - 30m

 Have you ever reversed Rust binaries?
 No?
 Lucky you!
 Simple code turns into 600+ functions, and many of its concepts have impact on the way to reverse it: println is a macro, strings are fat pointers, compiler uses monomorphization...
 So, how can we solve a Rust CrackMe?
 We are going to use r2ai - r2's Artificial Intelligence plugin.
 It helps, but we'll nevertheless need practice and brains ;P

+### Revamping rfs

+(mikelloc) - 30m

+Join us for a fast-paced overview of the recent enhancements to radare2’s filesystem library.
+We’ll explore the addition of UBIFS support, the introduction of a visual, interactive interface for filesystem navigation, and new capabilities for extracting metadata and recovering on-disk file locations.
+Learn how these improvements fill in the missing bits and open up new possibilities for filesystem analysis, debugging, and forensics in radare2.

 ### Rapid Insights for Malware Analysts